Hodaifa98/study_planner/README.md

 * **Data Visualization:**
     - Track and visualize study progress through graphs and charts (future implementation).

+**Stack:**

+Since this project is part of a Python course, everything will be made using Python.

+Kivy => Mobile App

+SQLite => Data Storage

 **Development Status:**

 This project is currently under development!